syncthing/docs/users/config.rst

 modTimeWindowS
     Allowed modification timestamp difference when comparing files for equivalence.
-To be used on file systems which have unstable or imprecise modification timestamps that might change after being recorded during the last write operation.
+To be used on file systems which have unstable modification timestamps that might change after being recorded during the last write operation.
 Defaults to 2 on Android when the folder is located on a FAT partition, and always to 0 elsewhere.

 maxConcurrentWrites
     Maximum number of concurrent write operations while syncing.
 Defaults to 2.
 Increasing this might increase or